DaddySpin/Irons-Spells-and-Spellbooks-x-Create-recipes/README.md

 Spells scrolls have multiple crafting recipes and you can configure each spell to be crafted by random, master, both or uncraftable.

  * yes - spell is craftable in both ways
- * random - spell is craftable with a random output off the same rarity and element
+ * random - spell is craftable with a random output of the same rarity and element
  * master - spell is craftable with a master crafting paper by renaming the paper to the name of the spell and it will directly craft that spell
  * no - spell is uncraftable with this script